Insight 4: Manipulate the problem-model-data-metric equation

 The benefits of knowing the difference between different types of data science

-- Remember not only to modify the model, but also the problem, the data, and the metric.
+- Remember to modify not only the model, but also the problem, the data, and the metric.

 - Determine which components to spend the most resources on manipulating.